-[9.2] (§) Sulfur is effective against mildew, but it has short residual activity and must be reapplied every 7 days for good results.
-There is danger of phytotoxicity on some varieties, particularly at higher temperatures (80° F and above) or if applied with or near an oil spray.
-The SI fungicides (Bayleton, Rally, Procure, Vintage) are the most effective materials for control of powdery mildew.
-SI programs can usually start about 1 week later than sulfur programs and are effective at 10-14-day intervals.
+DMI programs can usually start about 1 week later than sulfur programs and are effective at 10-14-day intervals.
 They have provided good commercial control when used from pink through 1st or 2nd cover.
-The strobilurin fungicides (Sovran, Flint) provide good control of powdery mildew, but have been slightly less effective than the SIs.
-Rotational programs involving SI's followed by strobilurins are as effective as previous SI-only programs and will help manage the development of resistance to both fungicide groups.
+The strobilurin fungicides provide good control of powdery mildew, but have been slightly less effective than the DMIs.
+Rotational programs involving DMIs followed by strobilurins are as effective as previous DMI-only programs and will help manage the development of resistance to both fungicide groups.
 Topsin M was an excellent powdery mildew fungicide, but it has provided poor control in many orchards in recent years.